csci-1301/csci-1301.github.io/labs/For/readme.md

     Console.WriteLine($"The difference between {x} and {y} is {x - y}");
 ```

-Also, the initialization, as well as the update condition, are actually optional: we could have
+Also, the initialization and update condition are actually optional; we could have

 ```
 int w = 0;